Search in MDM

 Further

-It is a bit bergonzous, but yes, I am not able to disassemble the coils to find the spark plugs of this car.
-After looking at the workshop manual, I am more confused because in this it indicates that to take out the coil where the spark plug is there is a screw, but in this Nissan Almera 2.2 of 2005 there is no said screw and I do not know if to throw, do lever or turn the piece before breaking it, better ask.: blush: Thank you
+It's a bit embarrassing, but yes, I can't seem to remove the ignition coils to find the spark plugs on this car.
+After looking in the workshop manual, I'm even more confused because it says there's a screw to remove the coil where the spark plug is located, but this 2005 Nissan Almera 2.2 doesn't have that screw, and I don't know whether to pull, pry, or twist the part before I break it.
+I'd better ask.: blush: Thanks

 Please connect or create account to join the conversation.